 In California, it is a crime to distribute harmful material to minors.
-Section 288.2(a) and (b) provides the language “harmful material” but does not give a definition.
-In California, the prosecution must convince the jury that the material at issue meets the definition of harmful material.
+California Penal Code Section 288.2(a) and (b) provides the language “harmful material” but does not give a definition.
+So what exactly does “harmful material” mean?

-The contemporary statewide standard means what is acceptable to the statewide community as a whole, not what some person or persons may believe the community ought to accept.
-The test the jury must apply is not what it find offensive based on its own personal, social, or moral views.
+The contemporary statewide standard means what is acceptable to the statewide community as a whole, not what a single person or persons may believe the community ought to accept.
+The test the jury must apply is not what it finds offensive based on its own personal, social or moral views.
 Instead, the material must be judged by an objective determination of what would offend the statewide community as a whole.